DaoCloud/DaoCloud-docs/docs/en/docs/videos/baize.md

-# Intelligent Engine Video Tutorial
+# AI Lab Video Tutorial

-DaoCloud has created the following video tutorials for intelligent engine.
+DaoCloud has created the following video tutorials for AI Lab.
 We welcome any form of feedback.
 Thank you 🙏

 <style>